open-ideas/IDEAS/IDEAS/Resources/Scripts/tests/README.md

 implement regression testing on example models of the library.
 A Docker image with Dymola (`dymimg`) is defined to encapsulate all dependencies and consistently run the tests either locally or in the server.
-The testing framework uses GitHub Actions with a self-hosted runner of the Sysi's Team at KU Leuven and called tony-de-rekenpony.
+The testing framework automates the tests using GitHub Actions with a self-hosted runner of the Sysi's Team at KU Leuven called tony-de-rekenpony.
 The tests used to run in Travis, but a major refactoring was implemented in [this PR](https://github.com/open-ideas/IDEAS/pull/1319) to benefit from the free-tier of GitHub Actions.
-The legacy Travis files are still in the library for the moment but may be removed in the near future.
+The Travis files are still in the library for legacy but may be removed in the near future.

 The core components of the testing framework are:
 - **Dockerfile** (in `IDEAS/Resources/Scripts/tests/`): defines the Docker image with all software dependencies needed to run the tests.
 The major ones are Dymola and BuildingsPy.
-- **Makefile** (in `IDEAS/Resources/Scripts/tests/`): provides a series of shortcuts for the main commands to implement the tests.
+- **Makefile** (in `IDEAS/Resources/Scripts/tests/`): provides a series of shortcuts with the main commands to implement the tests.
 - **runUnitTests.py** (in `bin/`): main script to run the tests.
 - **github-actions.yml** (in `IDEAS/.github/workflows/`): defines the jobs to automatically trigger the tests in the